 caution !! this is an initial draft ... these notes are on my server for safe keeping !!

-But of course it was always the girls who did the choosing, they had a bigger investment at stake!
-Cousins Wyn & Eda Hindley discovered Bill & George in Northwich around 1930.
+But of course the Brothers soon realised that it was always the girls who did the choosing; they had a bigger investment at stake!
+Cousins Wyn & Eda Hindley discovered Bill & George playing cricket in Northwich around 1930.

-One of the first gambits in the courting routine was to take the girls overseas for a holiday in Port Erin, Isle of Man in 1930.
-It must have worked ...
-George & Eda married in 1934 at the Baptist Chapel, Shutley and Bill & Wyn married in 1937 at Christ Church, Barnton.
+After all the pulling at the Saturday night dances at 'The Rec', one of the first gambits in the courting routine was to take the girls overseas for a holiday in Port Erin, Isle of Man in the summer of 1930.
+Something must have worked ...
+George & Eda married in 1934 at the Baptist Chapel, Shutley and Bill & Wyn married three years later in 1937 at Christ Church, Barnton.

 Bill & George were sportsmen and reliable, straight down the middle, and they came from a solid lineage of Cheshire craftsmen from the Congleton, Sandbach, Middlewich, Northwich area.

-He was taught in the fine musical arts by Joseph Patterson Shaw (1858-1939), choirmaster extraordinaire and Fellow of the Royal College of Organists.
-A composer of remark who wrote 'Britons, One and All!', a Patriotic Song, with words by E Oxenford, in 1900.
-No doubt young George sang this with gusto and other hymns from another published work by Joseph Patterson; hymn tunes etc, 1906.
+GB was taught in the fine musical arts by Joseph Patterson Shaw (1858-1939), choirmaster extraordinaire and Fellow of the Royal College of Organists.
+A composer of remark who, in 1900 wrote 'Britons, One and All!', a Patriotic Song, with words by E Oxenford.
+No doubt young George sang this with gusto and also other hymns from another published work by Joseph Patterson; hymn tunes etc, 1906.
 At the outbreak of war in 1914 the great man was keeping morale high with organ recitals in Northwich.
 We can image that the young Birchall brothers were present at the dedication in 1917 of the Lych Gate at Witton in memory of Cannon Binney.

 Obituary - Joseph Patterson-Shaw (1858-1939) - 'Mr Shaw had a long association with the Northwich Philharmonic Society of which he became the conductor in 1888 and from then onwards until 1916 he wielded the baton as well as coached the Society's members for the performance of many of the major works.
 The society went out of existence solely on account of the difficulty in finding halls suitable for public performances, but indicative of Mr Shaw's enthusiasm for music is the fact that in the closing years of his active life he made brave efforts to revive the Society and staged several first-class concerts in the Baths Hall.
 His wife Ida Deakin (1871-1932) was also concerned in the musical profession of her husband, and in a variety of ways seconded his efforts in this connection.
 She took a practical part in the business affairs of the Northwich Philharmonic Society, and for some years acted as Treasurer to this one-time successful organisation'.